awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-enable-encryption.md

 After you turn on KMS key encryption for your session data, both the users who start sessions and the instances that they connect to must have permission to use the key\.
 You provide permission to use the KMS key with Session Manager through AWS Identity and Access Management \(IAM\) policies\.
 For information, see the following topics:
 + Add AWS KMS permissions for users in your account: [Quickstart default IAM policies for Session Manager](getting-started-restrict-access-quickstart.md)\.
-+ Add AWS KMS permissions for instances in your account: [Step 2: Verify or create an IAM instance profile with Session Manager permissions](session-manager-getting-started-instance-profile.md)\.
++ Add AWS KMS permissions for instances in your account: [Step 2: Verify or create an IAM role with Session Manager permissions](session-manager-getting-started-instance-profile.md)\.

 For more information about creating and managing KMS keys, see the [https://docs.aws.amazon.com/kms/latest/developerguide/](https://docs.aws.amazon.com/kms/latest/developerguide/)\.